April 30, 2024

 Gazelle horn used in al-Sadu weaving, Kuwait.
 Photographs by Rana Al-Ogayyel, 2019

 And that's how far you have to go for a peek at pre-Islamic Bedouin weaving.
 If you wonder why this matters, I guess I don't blame you, unless you've been researching textiles in Arabic poetry as obsessively as I have.
 And even then the stakes might not be well apparent.
 The silence surrounding domestic weaving in poetry of the pre- and early Islamic periods has been remarked on by no one that I know of.
-One thing that makes it hard to recognize is the nostalgic esteem in which it's held today, the institutional protection it receives (from Kuwait's Al Sadu Society, the House of Artisans in Abu Dhabi, the Sharjah Institute for Heritage, etc.), and its recognition by UNESCO, all of which make it seem that Bedouin weaving has been neglected only in recent times.
-The true history of the matter is unknown to me, but I do know it's more complicated than that.
+One thing that makes this silence hard to recognize is the nostalgic esteem in which traditional weaving is held today, the institutional protection it receives (from Kuwait's Al Sadu Society, the House of Artisans in Abu Dhabi, the Sharjah Institute for Heritage, etc.), and its recognition by UNESCO, all of which make it seem that Bedouin weaving has been neglected only in recent times.
+The true history of the matter is unknown to me, but I know it is more complicated than that.

 The first image of black and gray weaving is repeated here, turned upside-down.